Ermiass/crypto-tracking-app/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Can be used to track the price of  top cryptocurencys, historical chart  and detail information on coin,get the latest news on cryptocurencys,cryptomarketes,NFTs and usfull teaching vidos.
+Can be used to track the price of top cryptocurrencies, historical chart and detail information on coins.
+Additionaly you can  get the latest news on cryptocurrencies, cryptomarkets, NFTs and useful  teaching videos.

 - [x] Display List of TOP 100 Coins
 - [x] Display List of trending coins over the last 24 hour